mchung94/solitaire-player/README.md

 ### Source Code
 This is a standard gradle project so you can run things like "gradlew distZip" and run the program using the distribution.
 The only unusual thing is the Windows version of the SikuliX jar in the lib/ directory.
+There is also a [Programming Guide](programming.md) with details for developers.